A recent thought:

 Thus, the chaos and vitriol of social media.

-Somehow, people are going to have to learn how to consciously mind their own business, and to secure their own privacy, and particularly to keep their private business to themselves—as well as how to disregard the opinions of irrelevant others about them, their ideas, their choices, their business, their lives.
+Somehow, people are going to have to learn how to consciously mind their own business, and to secure their own privacy, and particularly to keep their private business to themselves—as well as how to disregard the opinions of irrelevant others about them, their ideas, their choices, their business, their relationships, their work, their lives.

 In this new, universally interconnected world, people suddenly need to learn to re-establish an appropriate degree of disconnectedness.

 Seems mindfulness is the key here (after all, today’s technology is intentionally programmed to be addictive); but will it take root, and spread?
 Or will the current chaos and vitriol remain the norm for the foreseeable future?